react-native-modal/react-native-modal/README.md

 import Modal from 'react-native-modal'
 ```

-2. Create a modal and nest its content inside it:
+2. Create a modal and nest its content inside of it:
 ```javascript
 render () {
     return (